stfbk/MSRMP/README.md

 6. Determine Controls: In this step, you can determine for each threat the potential controls.
 Through ``ControlDetermining.java`` class you can determine the controls for each threat, and then result stored in the `Threat_Controls` JSON file.

+**1) Risk Calculation**

+To calculate risk, you need to run ``FinalRiskExposure.java`` class from *action folder*, and the result will be stored in the ``Risk_Exposure_Result`` JSON file.
+This file contains the risk levels in terms of protection goals for all involved stakeholders.

+**2) Optimization**

-7. Determine Threat Existence values: This JSON file needs for perfoming optimization where you must define all possible threat existence values for each threat.
+For optimization, apart from the input artifacts defined in the preliminary steps, the tool needs one additional input, the `Threat_Existence` JSON file.
+This JSON file needs to perform optimization where you must define all possible threat existence values for each threat.
+Hence, you need to define this input within the *jsonFile folder*.
+You can follow the sample in this folder to create the required input file.

-In order to perform optimization and plot the result , after providing all these JSON files, you just need to Run `` RunOptimization.java `` class from *optimization folder*.
+In order to perform optimization and plot the result, you just need to Run `` RunOptimization.java `` class from the *optimization folder*.
+Notice that plotting will take time which depends on the size of the threat list.
+After plotting, you will be asked to specify the minimum risk level for each stakeholder to see the Pareto optimal points, which you need to insert a **Double Value** from (0,1) interval.

 # Documents